gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 ## III.
 What the Tractatus Got Right

-The Tractatus had an enormous influence — particularly on the **Vienna Circle**, the logical positivists:
+The Tractatus had an enormous influence, particularly on the **Vienna Circle**, the logical positivists:
 Schlick, Carnap, Neurath, Ayer.

-They took from the Tractatus:
+They took from the Tractatus
+the **verification principle**:
-the **verification principle** — a statement is meaningful only if it is either analytic (true by definition) or empirically verifiable.
+a statement is meaningful only if it is either analytic (true by definition) or empirically verifiable.

-Therefore: ethics, theology, metaphysics — all meaningless.
+Therefore: ethics, theology, metaphysics.
+All meaningless.

 Not false.
 Meaningless.

 Wittgenstein was appalled by this reading.
 He said the Vienna Circle had misunderstood him.
-What he wanted to show was not that ethics was meaningless — but that it was more important than anything that could be put into propositions.
+What he wanted to show was not that ethics was meaningless, but that it was more important than anything that could be put into propositions.